LarisaPk/Java/README.md

 The tool includes the following functionality:
 1. Adding a course - press "Add a course" button, insert the information to the field and press "OK"
 2. Marking the course completed - click on the row and press "Mark selected as completed/not completed" button
-3. Updating the planned semester for a given course - click on the cell of the semester you wish to change and choose the new one from the pop up panel dropdown menu and press "OK"
+3. Updating the planned semester for a given course - click on the cell of the semester you wish to change and choose the new one from the pop-up panel dropdown menu and press "OK"
 4. Removing a course - click on the row and press "Remove selected" button
 5. Printing out courses based on:
-* name of the course - incert the name of the course into the search field, press "Search by name" button and then "Print" button, choose printing option and press "OK"
+* name of the course - insert the name of the course into the search field, press "Search by name" button and then "Print" button, choose printing option and press "OK"
 * the planned semester - pick the semester from the dropdown menu and press "Print" button...
 * the status (completed/not completed) of the course - pick the status from the dropdown menu and press "Print" button
 6. By pressing "Show all" button you can see all the courses planned